Expand AllClick here for a more accessible version

 Cold, wet springs may reduce brood survival due to decreased insect availability and outright exposure.
 Warm wet springs may increase invertebrate (i.e. grouse brood food) populations, but also benefit some mosquito species.
 Hot dry summers benefit mosquitos that carry WNV because they breed in stagnant water.
 While managers can indirectly monitor the effects of weather on grouse production using existing surveys, this is a factor we can only react to – not control.

 The Game Commission and DCNR actively manage tens of thousands of acres per year to improve forest conditions and create the thick young forest required by grouse.
-Pennsylvania’s forest management is already more active than most or all States in the Mid-Atlantic, and we are still increasing activity.
-For the Fiscal Year ending in June 2017, Game Commission foresters accomplished 8,549 acres of actual harvest.
-That is more than a 50% increase from the previous 10-year average and represents the recent efforts of our staff, which have increased timber offered for sale every year since 2011.
+Pennsylvania’s forest management is already more active than most or all states in the Mid-Atlantic, and we are still increasing activity.
+For the fiscal year (FY) ending in June 2022 (FY 2021), Game Commission foresters accomplished 23,519 acres of actual harvest.
+That is more than a 50 percent increase from the average acres impacted from FY 2010 through FY 2020 and represents the recent efforts of our staff, which have increased timber offered for sale every year since 2011.
 Sale offers, bids and contracting, all of which take time, are now showing results on the ground.
-Expect number of harvested acres to continue to increase.
-Each year for the last three years Game Commission foresters have offered more than 9,000 acres of timber for sale and cutting is now underway on those contracts.
-We are continuing to increase our commitment by hiring additional Forestry Technicians.
-This activity will support populations of many declining species that require Young Forest habitat.
-View a
+We are continuing to increase our commitment by hiring additional Forestry staff.
+This activity will support populations of many declining species that require young forest habitat.

 Unfortunately, large-scale management of Pennsylvania forests is beyond the control of public agencies.
 Roughly 70% of PA forest land is privately owned and most of those owners are NOT making grouse habitat.
 Many private landowners are loving their forests to death by neglecting them through hands-off management.
 Others are slowly degrading the habitat quality of their forests by inappropriate management: high-grading, diameter limit cutting and ‘select cuts’ that remove only a few large trees from a stand all severely diminish forest health, productivity, and habitat quality.